KevinWMatthews/blog_jekyll/_posts/2019-01-14-function-pointers-in-c-basic-syntax.md

 int (*function_pointer)(char *parameter);
 ```

-Both function and function pointer
+Both the function and function pointer
   * accept a `char *`
   * return an `int`